GowravTata/url-shortener/README.md

 ## Architecture

-The application uses FastAPI as the core backend service, PostgreSQL for persistence, Redis for caching, and an event-driven analytics pipeline for click tracking and reporting.
+The application uses **FastAPI** as the core backend service, **PostgreSQL** for persistent storage, **Redis** for caching frequently accessed URLs, and **Apache Kafka** for asynchronous event processing.

+When a user accesses a shortened URL, the application immediately redirects the request while publishing a click event to Kafka.
+A separate analytics consumer processes these events and updates click statistics asynchronously, ensuring that analytics processing does not impact redirect performance.

 ![System Architecture](images/architecture.png)